 Seen By Me features cultures, history, religions, traditions and rituals from the Middle East, Africa, Latin America and Asia.
 Produced by Hi-Fly’n Productions’ Kevin May and ProjectExplorer’s Zoe D’Amato, Seen By Me is crafted for younger students ages 7-13, a critical age when young people are forming a broader understanding of the world.

 Dozens of newly produced episodes are in the works.
-The first episode is “World Heritage Sites – Middle East.”
-(Click here)
+Click here for more info.

 Share photos and stories at #SeenByMe